Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 have happened even without Hitler, but such amount of evil and inhumanity would be unimaginable without him.
-History of Hitler is the history of the worst political miscalculations in history.
-This book shows how the unique set of circumstances has shaped the world history, and how Hitler's rise to power was all but inevitable.
-Kershaw does a great job debunking common myths and misconceptions about Hitler, especially about the evolution of Hitler's ideology and his early role in the Nazi party.
-It's difficult to write a biography of a person whose personal life was almost nonexistent, but this book still manages to reveal surprising amount of detail, especially about the Hitler's downfall, the last few months of his life in the bunker, and and the gradual descend into complete paranoia and delusion.
+History of Hitler is the history of the worst political miscalculations ever; this book shows how the unique set of circumstances has shaped the world history, and how Hitler's rise to power was all but inevitable.
+Kershaw does a great job debunking common myths and misconceptions about Hitler, particularly the ones regarding the evolution of Hitler's ideology and his early role in the Nazi party.
+It's difficult to write a biography of a person whose personal life was almost nonexistent, but this book still manages to reveal surprising amount of detail, especially about the Hitler's downfall, the last few months of his life in the bunker, and his descent into complete paranoia and delusion.

 If you are interested in knowing more about Hitler (or the Third Reich in general), Ian Kershaw’s books are the answer;